mendeljacks/orma/README.md

 }])
 ```

 We can also reverse connection edges.
-For example, imagine we had a post_groupings table and each post had an optional post_grouping_id that referenced a post_groupings id.
+For example, imagine we had a post_groupings table with each post having an optional post_grouping_id.
 By default, the connection edge would go from the post to the post grouping.
 This means that a post_grouping has no connection path to the users table, and so any user can edit any post grouping.
-If we want users to only have access to post groupings that their posts are part of, we can reverse the connection edge:
+If we want users to only have read / write access to post groupings that their posts are part of, we can reverse the connection edge:

 ```js
 import {